Heroes, Lost, Jericho and The Nine

 Here’s an interesting new NBC series that recently got the nod to broadcast a full season based on the strength of its initial pilot: Heroes.
 As you can probably guess from the title (and the skyward-gaze of the ensemble cast in the photo), this is a series about ordinary people who begin to manifest extraordinary powers.
 The premise doesn’t sound particularly original, but as with many shows, the difference is in the execution.

-Comic book fans will instantly recognize the name of one of Heroes’ executive producers, Jeph Loeb, the Eisner award-winner who wrote such modern classics as Batman: The Long Halloween and Superman for all Seasons.
+Comic book fans will instantly recognize the name of one of Heroes’ executive producers, Jeph Loeb, the Eisner award-winner who wrote such modern classics as and .
 He’s also been a supervising producer on Smallville for the last two years, so you can rest assured that the guys behind this show do know a thing or two about telling good superhero stories.

 I’ve seen two episodes of Heroes so far (the third episode is coming out tomorrow), and it’s been pretty entertaining.
 The size of the cast is such that they’ll be introducing new characters until tomorrow’s show at the very least, and few of the current characters get more than a few minutes of screentime per episode.
 So far we’ve got a flying male nurse, a heroin addict who can see the future, a time/space-warping Japanese geek, an indestructible cheerleader, a psychic cop, and a Banner/Hulk-like adult entertainer (the hottie on the show).